-When Roy was able to, in the words of Bob Dylan, “change my way of thinking, make myself a different set of rules,” he suddenly saw the world through new eyes.
-“I’ve spoken many times about addiction and how there’s a way out of addiction,” says Roy.
+When he was able to, in the words of Bob Dylan, “change my way of thinking, make myself a different set of rules,” Roy suddenly saw the world through new eyes.
+“I’ve spoken many times about addiction and how there’s a way out of addiction,” he says.
 “You have to change the way you think until it’s a wonderful purview.”

 Arriving at a place of peace

 Roy’s different set of rules led him to a place a love with his current wife and best friend Andrea, whom he married in 2001.
-Together, they share a wonderful, loving marriage and two children, 10-year-old son Wakas and eight-year-old daughter Grace, who was named after Ron’s mother and whom he calls “the next artist.”
+Together, they share a wonderful, loving marriage and two children, 10-year-old son Wakas and eight-year-old daughter Grace, who was named after Roy’s mother and who he calls “the next artist.”